About closed subsets definable in Hensel minimal structures: A description of definable sets

 with integer coefficients is injective on every product

 Consider now the polynomial

 where $b_{j}: F \to K$ are 0-definable functions.
 Then

-The sets of all points at which the functions $b_{ji}(y)$ and $b_{i}(y)$ are not continuous are 0-definable subsets of $F$ of dimension $<k$ ({\em op.cit.}, Theorem~5.1.1), and so are the closures of those sets by inequality~\ref{front}.
-Hence and by Lemma~\ref{partition} along with the induction hypothesis, we can additionally assume that $b_{ji}(y)$ and $b_{i}(y)$ are continuous functions on the open subset $F$.
+The sets of all points at which the functions $b_{ji}(y)$ and $b_{i}(y)$ are not continuous are 0-definable subsets of $F$ of dimension $<k$ (cf.~\cite[Theorem~5.1.1]{C-H-R}).
+Again, throwing pieces of lower dimension, we can additionally assume that $b_{ji}(y)$ and $b_{i}(y)$ are continuous functions on the open subset $F$.
 Then $E$ is a closed subset of $F \times K^{n-k}$, and thus

-In this manner, we have reduced the proofs of the theorems under study to the case where $A$ is the closure of the set $E$ described above.
-Moreover, in the proof of the first theorem, we have assumed without loss of generality that the set $E$ is bounded.
+In this manner, we have reduced the proofs of the theorems under study to the case where $A$ is the closure of the set $E$ described above by formula~\ref{descript}.
+Moreover, in the proof of the first theorem, we can assume without loss of generality, as outlined before, that the set $E$ is bounded.